-9.4.5 a statement that the suspension or expulsion is taking effect immediately and will continue for the stated period unless a hearing is requested in a timely manner and the Hearing Officer determines otherwise;
+9.2.5 a statement that the suspension or expulsion is taking effect immediately and will continue for the stated period unless a due process hearing is requested in a timely manner and the Board (even though less than a quorum) determines otherwise;

-9.4.6 the mailing date of the notice; and
+9.2.6 the mailing date of the notice; and

-9.4.7 a statement that, if a hearing is not requested within ten (10) working days after receipt of the notice, the CMT's decision to suspend or expel the student will be final, and the parent's right to oppose the School's decision will be waived.
+9.2.7 a statement that, if a hearing is not requested within ten (10) school days after receipt of the notice, the Principal's decision to suspend or expel the student will be final, and the parent's right to oppose the decision will be waived.

-9.5 Hearing Procedures
+9.3 Hearing Procedures

-If a hearing is requested in response to the notice of suspension for longer than ten (10) school days or expulsion, the following procedures shall apply:
+If a Due Process Hearing is requested in response to the notice sent pursuant to Section 9.2 of this policy, the following procedures shall apply:

-9.5.1 After receipt of the request, the School shall schedule a hearing as soon as possible but not later than ten (10) school days following receipt of the request
+9.3.1 After receipt of the request, the School shall schedule a hearing as soon as possible but not later than ten (10) school days following receipt of the request unless the student's parent ~~or guardian~~ agrees otherwise.

-9.5.2 A written Hearing Notice shall be sent to the parent informing the parent of:
+9.3.2 A written Hearing Notice shall be sent to the parent ~~or guardian~~ informing the parent ~~or guardian~~ that the Due Process Hearing will be conducted before the Board (even though less than a quorum) and of the following information: